“Crito, we owe a cock to Asclepius. Do pay it. Don’t forget”

 “Can you read what’s written on that counter over there?
 I do have to get my eyes checked.
 Haven’t done it in a while,” said she.
 I nodded and smiled.

-Inside us both raged emotions like wildfire, real conversations, that remained unsaid.
+We kept up a banter, while inside us raged emotions like wildfire, real conversations, that remained unsaid.
 Instead one was trying to read something hung up on a counter while the other found a pain-in-the-ass unruly kid, cute.
+The closer you are, to the one you are leaving behind and the closer it comes to the good-byes, the more inane the conversation seems to turn.